Credit Card Lawsuits

 If I am sued, what should I do?

 Unless the suit is for a small amount, it is usually a good idea to hire a lawyer to represent you.
-There are defenses which may be raised, there are burdens of proof the creditors have which a lawyer experienced in credit card defense knows to raise.
+There are defenses that may be raised, there are burdens of proof the creditors have which a lawyer experienced in credit card defense knows to raise.
 Often debt buyers are unable to produce the necessary documents to prove their claim.

 Once you have been served with a lawsuit, deadlines begin.
 You have a certain length of time to file an answer or response with the Court.
 In Justice Court suits, you have until the Monday following ten days after service, so action must be taken promptly.
 In county or district courts, the deadline is the Monday following twenty days after service.
 If you have been sued and want to defend the suit, call me.
 I have handled many many cases to a good end for my clients.